James Horan, President/CEO

 Brian Brant, Vice President of Child and Family Services

 Jane Pope Meehan, Vice President Resource Development

 Jane Pope Meehan began working for LFSRM in 1996.
 Jane earned her Bachelor’s degree at Kansas State and her Master’s in Training & Adult Education from the University of Houston.
-Jane oversees the Development team at LFS, encompassing: donor cultivation and solicitation, special events, planned giving and marketing and communication strategies.
+Jane oversees the Development team at LFSRM, encompassing: donor cultivation and solicitation, special events, planned giving and marketing and communication strategies.